 In August 2015, I presented to day visitors at the lighthouse about the lives of its Keepers, and I was interviewed at the station for a promotional video by New York State Office of Parks, Recreation & Historic Preservation commemorating the 50th anniversary of the National Historic Preservation Act, released in May 2016 (watch below and read about the making of the video on my blog!)

-I am the author of several upcoming lighthouse books, including The Story of Rock Island Lighthouse (2017) and Illuminating Your Family Tree: A Genealogist’s Guide to Lighthouse Records (2018).
+I am the author of the upcoming book The Story of Rock Island Lighthouse.

 I look forward to helping you research your lighthouse past!